Tafetta rosebud bodice and skirt with jacket, Holiday eveningwear fashion illustration by laura Volpintesta

 Not only is there a contrast in the light and dark values of colors, but also in the thick versus thin lines.

-TIP #3
+PRO SKETCHING TIP #3

 Contrasts give a lot of visual interest on the page that keeps the viewer engaged and interested- and you, too.

-TIP#4 COMPOSITION and PROPORTION: Pay attention to how WIDE the pose truly is (if drawing from observation) versus how tall it is.
+Pay attention to how WIDE the pose truly is (if drawing from observation) versus how tall it is.
 USE THE WHOLE PAGE!
 The figure’s pose, the volume of the garment (if applicable) and background elements like shadows, horizon lines or plants etc) can engage you with the WHOLE width of the page, not only the center vertical.

-SOFTNESS AS DRAMA in Fashion Illustrations
+SOFTNESS as drama in Fashion Illustrations

 While being LOUD can attract attention, isn’t it so interesting how softness attracts in another way?